Become a Co-producer

 We are looking for co-producers who can underwrite individual shows or all or part of a season, who can provide safe and reliable actor housing, and who can accommodate our needs for rehearsal, performance, and storage space.
 All co-producers are eligible for unique perks, which can include billing, preshow and social media shoutouts, tickets, special hospitality features, and more.

-Get a little closer with Sweet Tea Shakespeare by contacting Tohry Petty, our Master of Gift, at firstname.lastname@example.org.
+Get a little closer with Sweet Tea Shakespeare by contacting our staff at firstname.lastname@example.org.
 If you’d prefer, we can arrange a credit card payment once you call (910) 420-4383 or work with you to arrange picking up a check.

 We honor our delightful Co-producers